 Day 12: Today we travel from Chortenchan to our Base Camp at Stok Kangri (16,000 ft./5,000m).
 The climb to Stok Kangari takes approximately three hours.
 We will spend the next two nights here.

 Day 17: From Base Camp, we'll trek directly down the valley towards the village of Stok.
 This delightful walk passes several homesteads and numerous ruins of old fortresses.
 We'll reach Stok after about six hours of walking.
-From there our van is waiting to drive us back to Leh, where we will spend the night at City Hotel.
+From there our vehicle is waiting to drive us back to Leh, where we will spend the night at City Hotel.

 Day 18: In Leh, we'll visit the famed monasteries of Ladakh, such as Hemis and Lamarayu Gompa.
 If time permits, we'll visit one or two other gompas.